manuel-serrano/bigloo/INSTALL.md

 In addition to the compiler, several tools are also compiled during that step:

-  - `BMAKE`: the Bigloo Makefile files generator.
-  - `BDEPEND`: the Bigloo Makefile file dependences generator.
-  - `AFILE`: the Bigloo Bigloo Module Association files generator.
+  - `BGLAFILE`: the Bigloo Bigloo Module Association files generator.
-  - `BPP`: the Bigloo pretty printer.
+  - `BGLPP`: the Bigloo pretty printer.
-  - `BTAGS`: the Bigloo Emacs tags files generator.
-  - `BPROF`: the Bigloo profiler.
-  - `BMACS`: the Bigloo Emacs environment.

 ### Testing Bigloo